 Enrichment for all.

-In 1996, three-year-old Samantha wanted to take ballet, but cerebral palsy affected her walking, talking, balance and vision.
-No programs accepted her.
-Determined that no child should be denied the opportunity to participate in the richness of an arts education, Cathy Binstock –– Samantha’s mother and a clinical social worker –– rolled up her sleeves, contacted arts instructors and friends, and founded The River Performing and Visual Arts Center.
-The first class was Creative Movement for seven little girls with disabilities.
-Almost twenty years later, The River has served more than 18,000 children with special needs and their siblings.
+In 1996, three-year-old Samantha wanted to take ballet.
+No dance programs accepted her, due to her cerebral palsy.
+Determined that no child should be denied the richness of an arts education, her mother Cathy Binstock founded The River Performing and Visual Arts Center.
+Since its founding, The River has served over 35,000 students with disabilities, and their siblings.

 With a common goal — to extend arts access to children of all abilities — Theatre Under The Stars merged with The River in 2010.
-This revered pairing of two Houston-grown non-profits broadened TUTS’ educational reach into the city’s special-needs community through the demonstrated expertise of The River.
-Whether kids are twirling or tapping, singing or stenciling, The River’s year-round, barrier-free classes allow all children to delight in the drama of the performing and visual arts.
-Financial aid is available.
+This revered pairing of two nonprofits broadened TUTS’ educational reach into the city’s disability community through the demonstrated expertise of The River.
+Whether kids are twirling or tapping, singing or stenciling, The River’s year-round, accessible classes allow all children to delight in self-expression through the performing and visual arts.

 On Saturdays in the fall and spring, The River offers instructional-based arts classes for individuals with disabilities, ages 4 to adults – as well as their siblings.
 Students can enroll in a distinct arts discipline that interests them, including music, dance, visual art, and acting.
 In the summer, The River provides an arts enrichment day camp with week-long sessions focusing on all aspects of musical theatre.
 These programs culminate in an celebratory opportunity for the students to perform for their family and friends.